alexanderbazhenoff/ansible-collection-linux/roles/bareos/README.md

 file daemon on the same host and upload predefined configs to `/etc` (optional, see [**bareos_configs_to_copy** variable](#role-variables)).
 This type of installation is the most ready-to-use (see [example playbook](#1-install-bareos-director-web-ui-storage-file-daemon-on-the-same-host) for details).
-- Make client user profile to access Bareos Web UI (see [example playbook](#2-make-client-user-profile-to-access-bareos-web-ui) for details).
+- Create or revoke user profile to access Bareos Web UI (see [example playbook](#2-make-client-user-profile-to-access-bareos-web-ui) for details).
 - Typical installation of Bareos filedaemon and add them to Bareos director.
 This type of installation is also ready-to-use (check see [**role_action**](#role-variables) variable description and